Blue Seed: Plot

 Momiji saves Kusanagi by taking Orochi's blow.
 Impaled by the Aragami, instead of dying, she is instead fused with the magatama, more specifically identified as a mitama, which gives Momiji the ability to sense the presence of other Aragami.
 The TAC agents explain that they are an organization dedicated to defeating the Aragami, who seek to destroy humanity.
-The current Kushinada, Momiji, must aid them because the other Kushinada, Momiji's twin sister, is now dead.
+The current Kushinada, Momiji, must aid them because the other Kushinada, Momiji's twin sister Kaede Kunikida, is now dead.
 Momiji, wishing to discover more about the twin sister she never knew and also to fulfill her destiny, agrees to join the TAC under the protection of Kusanagi, who wishes to destroy his former masters, the Aragami.

 The story becomes increasingly complex with the appearance of Murakumo, a man with eight mitamas who kills any Aragami he comes across for his own personal reasons.
 Kusanagi repeatedly attempts to kill Murakumo.
-Kaede Kunikida reappears along with a strange energy field in Tokyo, and Murakumo and Kaede's plans soon become clear – they intend to resurrect the god Susanoo and purify the world of humanity's influences, with Kaede acting as the leader of the movement.
+Kaede reappears along with a strange energy field in Tokyo, and Murakumo and Kaede's plans soon become clear – they intend to resurrect the god Susanoo and purify the world of humanity's influences, with Kaede acting as the leader of the movement.

 There is also a three episode OVA, Blue Seed Beyond, which takes place two years after the end of the TV series.
 It concerns what seems to be a resurgence of aragami (actually created via biotechnology), and introduces a new character, Valencia Tachibana.
 Like Kusanagi, she was implanted with a mitama without turning into a full aragami.